 The average maximum temperature in Madrid in January is 52°F/11°C and the average minimum temperature is 32°F/0°C.

-Weather in Barcelona in JanuaryBarcelona has a beach but don't expect anyone to be on it in January.
+Main article: Barcelona Weather in JanuaryBarcelona has a beach but don't expect anyone to be on it in January.
 It'll be pretty cold for the whole of January, though it should stay fairly dry.

 The average maximum temperature in Barcelona in January is 55°F/13°C and the average minimum temperature is 39°F/4°C.